oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

       violate the rules defined by a particular tool component are to be treated</dd>
   <dt id="def;problem">problem</dt>
   <dd>result which indicates a condition that has the potential to detract from the quality of the program.
-      _Examples_: A security vulnerability, a deviation from contractual or legal requirements.</dd>
+      <em>Examples</em>: A security vulnerability, a deviation from contractual or legal requirements.</dd>
   <dt id="def;product">product</dt>
   <dd>is any deliverable (e.g. software, hardware, specification,...) which can be referred to with a name.
       This applies regardless of the origin, the license model, or the mode of distribution of the deliverable.</dd>